Name a better sammy than the Reuben. I didn't think you could.

 2 teaspoons tomato based Kansas City style barbecue sauce or ketchup

 2 heaping tablespoons sauerkraut

 1 slice Swiss cheese, Emmentaler, or Jarlsberg, about 1/8" thick

-1) If you are using corned beef, follow the steps in the sidebar to get it ready.
+1) If you are using corned beef, follow the steps above to get it ready.
 If you are using pastrami, it is better warm, so throw it in the microwave or steam it.

 2) Make the dressing by combining the BBQ sauce and mayo in a bowl or coffee cup.
 Some folks like to add a teaspoon of sweet pickle relish.
 If that's what you like, go for it.

 3) Squeeze the kraut in your fist to drain as much of the liquid as possible.
 Spread it on a paper towel until you are ready to assemble the sandwich.

 4) Preheat the grill in a 2-zone setup.
 Place a griddle or frying pan with an oven safe handle on the hot side of the grill and close the lid.

 5) On the insides of the bread spread the dressing.
 Slice the meat if necessary, and on one side layer the meat, then the kraut, and then the cheese.
 Now cover the pile with the other slice of bread.

 6) Paint a thin layer of melted butter on one side of each slice of bread with a basting brush.
 Make sure the edges are buttered so they don't burn.